-Also keep in mind that a careless remark or reference potentially can reach thousands of existing and would-be customers.
+Also, keep in mind that a careless remark or reference potentially can reach thousands of existing and would-be customers.
 To this end, give plenty of thought to what you communicate.

 Managing Customer Relations: Software Made for the Job

 With so many software packages on the market, designing a website today is much easier than in the past.
-Whether making it a do-it-yourself job or hiring a professional, "must have" software for any Internet venue is a Customer Relations Management (CRM) system or similar package.
+Whether making it a do-it-yourself job or hiring a professional, "must have" software for any internet venue is a Customer Relations Management (CRM) system or similar package.

 CRM technology connects different players within the organization and the customer base, thus solidifying consumer satisfaction processes and increasing goodwill.
-Data gathered on the customer through site registration, questionnaires and sales transactions can help determine whether the online vendor-customer relationship is growing or stagnant.
+Data gathered on the customer through site registration, questionnaires, and sales transactions can help determine whether the online vendor-customer relationship is growing or stagnant.

 When questions or complaints arise, CRM software can address the situation appropriately the first time around.
-A good product allows online vendors to:
+A good CRM product allows online vendors to:

 Web Refunds: The Contented Cyber-Shopper

 Web retailers face a peculiar dilemma in addressing refunds.
 Unlike their real-life storefront and call center cousins, they are not dealing with voices or faces.
-Their customers, rather, are shadowy silhouettes, tapping away at phantom keyboards.
+Their customers, rather, are shadowy silhouettes, tapping away at phantom devices.

 For this reason, a clear, detailed refund policy identifying specific return criteria must be part of the initial ordering process.
 Cyber-customers should not have to search for this information.
-Rather, a "return policy" button should be posted on shopping cart, catalogue and home pages, as well as in "check-out" sections.
+Rather, a "return policy" button should be posted on the shopping cart, catalog, and home pages, as well as in "check-out" sections.

-A serviceable Internet refund policy will pretty much mirror brick and mortar and call center models.
+A serviceable internet refund policy will pretty much mirror brick and mortar and call center models.
 Conditions may include:

-Treat your return policy as part your service recovery strategy, a systematic process of restoring dissatisfied customers to a state of satisfaction with your business.
+Treat your return policy as part of your service recovery strategy, a systematic process of restoring dissatisfied customers to a state of satisfaction with your business.
 For instance, compensate for any inconvenience customers might experience by offering "no-questions-asked" returns, free shipping for returns and an offer of coupons and discounts on future purchases.
-A follow-up letter or phone call likewise does a lot to strengthen an Internet firm's connection with its customers, especially after an unsatisfactory transaction.
+A follow-up letter or phone call likewise does a lot to strengthen an internet firm's connection with its customers, especially after an unsatisfactory transaction.